Blockstream/satellite/README.md

 carefully.
 For additional help, go to the #blockstream-satellite IRC channel on freenode.

-## Update on Mar 11, 2019
+## Required Version

 **IMPORTANT:** Please note that the Blockstream Satellite network was updated with backwards incompatible changes on March 11, 2019.
-From this date on, the required Blockstream Satellite receiver version is greater than or equal to `v1.3.0`.
+From this date on, the required Blockstream Satellite receiver version should be greater than or equal to `v1.3.0`.
+The most recent version is `v1.4.0`, which is the recommended one.
 Meanwhile, Bitcoin FIBRE should be the version from [the master branch](https://github.com/bitcoinfibre/bitcoinfibre/tree/master).

-The update involves changes to the modulation scheme, channel coding and transmission bandwidth.
-These are expected to improve reliability under low signal to noise ratio (SNR) and improve throughput by approximately 18%.
-More information can be found within the v1.3.0 release notes.

 # Getting Started